-Nathan shattered the bottle over its head.
+Nathan tried to shatter the bottle over its head.

-It didn’t stop.
+It won't stop.

 The hoodie was still covering the face but dripped red from the wine, not blood, its face still hidden the figure again walked toward Nathan who stumbled backward and fell over a deck chair.
 Nathan scurried over and into the house through the sliding door with the figure steadily behind him.

 Nathan ran shin first into the glass coffee table, screamed, and almost fell through it.
 Tears streamed down his face.

 He turned and stumbled toward the bedroom; out of the corner of his eye he saw the figure enter the patio door and into the living room.

 Nathan ran into the small hallway connecting the master bedroom.
 Slammed and locked the door.
 He quickly closed the master bedroom door as well and searched the room.
 There was the closet where he could hide, but there was no escape if the figure found him there.
 The bathroom was a dead end as well.

 Gasping for air, mind racing, body in pain, Nathan remembered the door to the opposite outside front patio in the bedroom.